david-andrew/dewy-lang/tasks.md

     ]
     ```
 - also handling `;` for higher dimensional tensor literals (see julia syntax for example).
 Perhaps `;` wraps whatever expression it attaches to in something like `Colonize(expr)`, and then in most cases, that evaluates to `void`, but inside of an array, the array replaces `Colonize()` with the inner expression, and counts the number of `Colonize()` layers for determining how many dimensions the next line is offset by
+- ... shouldn't be an operator, it should be a literal.
+When ... is juxtaposed with something it does the unpacking, but when it is by itself, it is a literal ellipsis